michael-pellegrini/jupyter_notebook_docker/README.md

 ## Jupyterlab Docker Image - For AMD64(x86-64)

+This container image is intended for a single user on private network.

 The container image uses debian as base image with latest versions of miniconda3 and jupyterlab.

 The container image has a preconfigured password and an ssl certificate that is generated on build.
 The password can easily be changed after starting the container.
 Additional python packages can be installed with the `conda` command in the jupyterlab terminal.

+`VOLUME /notebooks`            Volume is default folder in jupyterlab and is required to save work (.ipynb files etc..)

+`VOLUME /root/.jupyter`        Volume required to save user password change.

 `VOLUME /root/miniconda3/pkgs` Volume required to save user installed conda packages